oracle/vagrant-projects/OracleDatabase/18.4.0-XE/README.md

 * All passwords are auto-generated and printed on install

 ## Resetting password
-You can reset the password of the Oracle database accounts by switching to the oracle user (`sudo su - oracle`), then executing `/home/oracle/setPassword.sh <Your new password>`.
+You can reset the password of the Oracle database accounts (SYS, SYSTEM and PDBADMIN only) by switching to the oracle user (`sudo su - oracle`), then executing `/home/oracle/setPassword.sh <Your new password>`.

 ## Running scripts after setup
 You can have the installer run scripts after setup by putting them in the `userscripts` directory below the directory where you have this file checked out.
 Any shell (`.sh`) or SQL (`.sql`) scripts you put in the `userscripts` directory will be executed by the installer after the database is set up and started.
 Only shell and SQL scripts will be executed; all other files will be ignored.
 These scripts are completely optional.